 Vibeke Slyngstad (B. 1968) is a Norwegian artist currently based in Oslo.
-She studied at the Meisterschule für Malerei, HTL Graz in Austria as well as at the National Academy of the Arts in Oslo, and besides attended the Documentary/ Animation class at MRDH Volda.
-Slyngstad has been exhibiting worldwide since 1990s.
-Vibeke Slyngstad’s works are known for high psychological complexity.
-Her painting practice is rooted in Romanticism while at the same time referring equally to contemporary photography’s critical view on the impact of human imprint.
+She studied at the Meisterschule für Malerei, HTL Graz in Austria as well as at the National Academy of the Arts in Oslo and the Documentary/ Animation class at MRDH Volda.
+Slyngstad has been exhibiting worldwide since the 1990s and her works are known for their high psychological complexity.
+Her practice is rooted in Romanticism while at the same time referring equally to contemporary photography’s critical view on the impact of the human imprint.

-Solo exhibitions include Mystery of Things, Kristin Hjellegjerde Gallery, Berlin (2020); Off Season at OSL contemporary in Oslo (2019), Hjertet er på vandring at the Kristiansand Kunsthall (2018) as well as a show in Haugar Museum in Tønsberg (2017).
+Solo exhibitions include (Upcoming) dor beetles slumbering at dusk, Kristin Hjellegjerde Gallery, London (2021); Mystery of Things, Kristin Hjellegjerde Gallery, Berlin (2020); Off Season at OSL contemporary in Oslo (2019), Hjertet er på vandring at the Kristiansand Kunsthall (2018) as well as a show in Haugar Museum in Tønsberg (2017).

-Group exhibitions include Contemporary Chaos at Vestfossen Kunstlaboratorium (2018), Eorum Sanai at the Arario Gallery in Cheon An, South Korea (2012) and she participated in the 53rd International Art Exhibition of the Venice Biennale at the Nordic Pavilion (2009).
+Group exhibitions include (Upcoming) Building Gallery, Milan (2022); Enter Art Fair, with Kristin Hjellegjerde Gallery, Copenhagen, Denmark (2021); Contemporary Chaos at Vestfossen Kunstlaboratorium (2018), Eorum Sanai at the Arario Gallery in Cheon An, South Korea (2012) and she participated in the 53rd International Art Exhibition of the Venice Biennale at the Nordic Pavilion (2009).